Download PDF version of guide for print

 - the number of the House or Senate bill that was enacted.

-The Public Law number and Statutes at Large citation are easily found with the text of the codified language in the official U.S. Code.
-This information may also be found in the two commercial versions of the Code which are shelved in the Federal Alcove (U.S. Code Annotated, also available in Westlaw; and U.S. Code Service, also available in Lexis).
-Each edition of the Code also provides a short note explaining how the amendments changed the existing text.
+The U.S. Statutes at Large are the official federal session laws, compiling laws enacted during a particular congressional session.
 Prior to 1957, each act was given a separate chapter number in the Statutes at Large.
 Later laws are identified and cited by individual Public Law numbers and by their volume and page location in the Statutes at Large, e.g.: "ch.
 347, 61 Stat.
 516 (1947)" or "Pub.
 L. No. 96-374, 94 Stat.
 1367 (1980)."
+The Statutes at Large can be found in the library’s Federal Area; Documents AE 2.111; and online in GovInfo from 1951 - present, via the Library of Congress (1789-1950), and in HeinOnline’s U.S. Statutes at Large library from 1789 - present.

-Available compilations of the first type are listed by Public Law number and by Statutes at Large location in Nancy P. Johnson's Sources of Compiled Legislative Histories: A Bibliography of Government Documents, Periodical Articles, and Books (Ref.
-KF42.2 2012 & HeinOnline's U.S. Federal Legislative History Library), which includes materials dating back to the 1st Congress.
-Most sources listed by Johnson provide the actual texts of legislative history documents (with many available in the library's book collection); some are journal articles or other sources that provide only citations to relevant documents.
-Hein's Federal Legislative History Title Collection includes online versions of compiled legislative history publications for a wide variety of laws, making it an excellent starting point for legislative history research.
+Considerable research time can be saved if a legislative history has already been compiled for the law in question.
+Available compilations of legislative histories are listed by Public Law number and by Statutes at Large location in Sources of Compiled Legislative Histories: A Bibliography of Government Documents, Periodical Articles, and Books, 4th ed.
+(Ref.
+KF42.2 2018 & HeinOnline's U.S. Federal Legislative History Library), which includes materials dating back to the 1st Congress.
+Most sources listed provide the actual texts of legislative history documents (with many available in the library's book collection or electronically through Hein); some are journal articles or other sources that provide only citations to relevant documents.
+Hein's Federal Legislative History Title Collection includes online versions of many compiled legislative history publications, making it an excellent starting point for legislative history research.

 The Law Librarians' Society of Washington, D.C.
 (LLSDC) indexes Legislative Histories of Selected U.S. Laws on the Internet as part of its Legislative Sourcebook.
 The site points to compiled legislative histories in Lexis, Westlaw, HeinOnline, the Department of Commerce, and other sources.

 Federal Legislative Histories: An Annotated Bibliography and Index to Officially Published Sources (Ref.
-KF42.2 .F42) is an annotated bibliography of sources published from 1862 -1990.
+KF42.2 .F42) is an annotated bibliography of sources published from 1862 - 1990.
 The information provided includes a history of the law and publications associated with the law.
 This source includes popular name, author, congressional session, Public Law number, and Bill Number indexes.

-When researching recent laws (generally 1970-present), online resources have greatly simplified the process of locating legislative history documents.
-The Library of Congress provides free Bill Summary & Status information for the 93rd Congress forward (1973-present), as part of its THOMAS government information service.
-This site links users to the text of legislation as well as related bills, amendments, and committee documents.
-The "All Congressional Actions" portion is useful for determining what legislative history materials exist for a particular law, and will link to any available reports and debates (generally 1994-present).
-Note: THOMAS is in the process of transitioning to Congress.gov, which currently includes legislation text and status information from 2001-present.
-Historical content will be added over the next two years.
+Congress.gov provides free federal legislative information for the 93rd Congress forward (1973 - present).
+This site provides the text of legislation as well as related bills, amendments, debates, and committee documents.
+The “Actions” tab for a particular bill is useful for determining what legislative history materials exist for a particular law, and will link to any available reports and debates (generally 1994-present).

-A. Committee Reports
+A. Committee Reports/Serial Set

-Usually the most persuasive sources of legislative history are the written reports that accompany a bill from committee to consideration on the floor of the House or Senate.
+Usually, the most persuasive sources of legislative history are the written reports that accompany a bill from committee to consideration on the floor of the House or Senate.
 This is because committee reports are written to explain the proposal, as well as its intended effects, by the legislators who looked at the bill most closely.
 Normally, there are separate House and Senate reports available for each enacted law, as well as a conference report if the final language was developed by a conference committee of legislators from both chambers.

 There are separate numbered series of House and Senate reports for each two-year congressional term.
 Conference reports are numbered within either the House or Senate series.
 The documents are commonly referred to by a number including that of Congress, e.g., "H.R.
 Rep. 97-857" (i.e., the 857th House report issued by the 97th Congress).
 House reports began this numbering system in 1817; Senate reports in 1847.